-Cris Carter Explains Difference Between Patriots, Browns After Week 8 Game
+NESN

 While the Patriots are beyond prepared for each week’s opponent, the players’ homework leading up to the game might not be as rigorous as one would expect.
 This is thanks to Bill Belichick, who racked up his 300th career win as a head coach Sunday.
 As Tom Brady explained Monday, Belichick “trims the fat” for his players and limits the workload to only what is necessary.
 To put it simply, New England is working both harder and smarter than most teams around the league.

-The Browns proved to be no match for the reigning Super Bowl champions, but the John Harbaugh-led Baltimore Ravens, who’ve managed to find success against the Patriots in the past, are poised to be New England’s toughest test of the season thus far.
+The Browns proved to be no match for the reigning Super Bowl champions, but the John Harbaugh-led Baltimore Ravens, who’ve managed to find success against the Patriots in the past, are poised to be New England’s toughest test of the season thus far in Week 9.

 Thumbnail photo via Stew Milne/USA TODAY Sports Images